webdriverio/appium-boilerplate/README.md

 - Setup configs for:
   - [x] iOS and Android app
   - [x] iOS and Android browsers
+  - [x] iOS and Android app on BrowserStack
 - Setup helpers for:
   - [x] WebView
   - [x] Gestures